-A: The special meeting is scheduled to be held at the Metropolitan Club, One East 60th Street, New York, New York 10022 on December 9, 2011 at 11:00 a.m., local time.
+A: The special meeting is scheduled to be held at on , 2011 at , local time.

 Q. Who is entitled to vote at the special meeting?

 A: All Southern Union stockholders who hold shares at the close of business on October 11, 2011, which is referred to herein as the record date, are entitled to receive notice of and to vote at the special meeting and any adjournment or postponement thereof provided that such shares remain outstanding on the date of the special meeting.